Telefonica reassures Italy over Telecom Italia's future

-ROME Telefonica (TEF.MC) Chairman Cesar Alierta has offered assurances to Italy over the future of Telecom Italia (TLIT.MI) as his company tightens its grip on its Italian rival.
+ROME Telefonica Chairman Cesar Alierta has offered assurances to Italy over the future of Telecom Italia as his company tightens its grip on its Italian rival.

 The Spanish telecoms group reached a deal last month to start a gradual takeover of Telco, the investment vehicle that controls Telecom Italia, prompting a backlash from some Italian politicians and trade unions concerned about national security, job losses and the pace of investment in technology.